idilkara/cs436-project/tests/README.md

 # Load Testing with Locust

-This document provides an overview of our load testing methodology using Locust for our e-commerce application.
+This document provides an overview of our load testing methodology using Locust for our e-commerce application with different infrastructure and configurations.

 ## Overview